Usama-Qasit/Flutter-Calculator-App/README.md

    ## FLUTTER CALCULATOR APP

    ### Show Support
+    If you found this calculator app useful, don't forget to give us a star on GitHub.
+Your support is greatly appreciated! ⭐

 1. **Intuitive User Interface**
   - The app boasts a clean and modern user interface that's easy to navigate.
   - Its well-organized layout ensures that users can swiftly input and view their calculations